robdunn4/QSpice/QMdbSim_Project/README.md

 This first release demonstrates a PIC16F15213 component.
 I'm working on documentation but, at this point, it's "read the code."

-* Compiled component DLL (PIC16F15213.dll) is included but assumes that you have MPLabX v6.20 installed in the default location.
+* Compiled component DLL (PIC16F15213.dll) is included.
+You can change the PIC device code without recompiling the DLL.

 * Compiled "Charlie-Plexing" device test code (PIC16F15213_CPlex.X.debug.elf) is included.
 The MPLabX project source is in PIC16F15213_CPlex.zip.